Syllabus Statements: COVID 19 Guidance

 Learn more about protecting your health and well-being while living or working on campus by visiting the university’s Coronavirus Information webpage.

-- Asking you to wear a mask
+- Asking you to wear a face covering

-- Offering you a mask, if available
+- Offering you a face covering, if available

 - Leaving the room to contact Student Affairs, Environmental Health & Safety, or any other campus department tasked with responding to such issues